Drew-Macgibbon/maizzle-starter/README.md

 If you're unsure about HTML or CSS validity you can check [here](https://www.caniemail.com/)

-need to evaluate and add the best to workflow
+We need to evaluate and add the best to workflow

 - https://www.mail-tester.com/
 - https://www.emailonacid.com/